 The Pier Geelong’s History

-Situated 250 metres out over Corio Bay is the beautiful two-storey weatherboard building with over 3000sq.m of floor space, the tired weatherboard beauty was reborn in 2010, in the hands of the EMC Group and was renamed The Pier Geelong.
+Situated 250 metres out over Corio Bay is the beautiful two-storey weatherboard building with over 3000sq.m of floor space, the tired weatherboard beauty was reborn in 2010 and was renamed The Pier Geelong.
 The Directors had noticed a hole in the Geelong function and event space, catering for guests in excess of 300 attendees.
 Our vision was to develop an entertainment precinct with the goal to make it a key destination in Geelong that attracts both the local market, visitors from Melbourne, regional Victoria and international guests.

 Our purpose: To offer the customer authentic hospitality with the best possible service, selection, quality and value.
 And to inspire and nurture our people by creating a culture of belonging, where everyone is welcome.